 3.6.
-Mutual authentication
+Mutual Authentication

-Mutual authentication allows cluster members to have their keyStores and Management Center to have their trustStores so that Management Center can know which members it can trust.
+Mutual authentication allows cluster members to have their keyStores and Management Center to have its trustStore so that Management Center can know which members it can trust.
 To enable mutual authentication, you need to use the following command line parameters when starting the Management Center:

-'''

 -Dhazelcast.mc.tls.mutualAuthentication=REQUIRED

-'''

-And at member side, you need to set the following JVM arguments when starting the member:
+And on the member side, you need to set the following JVM arguments when starting the member: